counter

 Polypropylene

 The low melting point of 120°C might make you less interested in utilizing PP for your next project.
-All things considered, polypropylene’s chemical-resistant capabilities are still awe-inspiring.
+Polypropylene’s chemical-resistant capabilities are still awe-inspiring.

 Injection molding is the most suitable fabrication technique for PP.